Dollar General racks up $1,000 fine as city fights to protect the dark skies

 “We sent them some pictures because they wanted to know which light is supposed to be fixed,” Melendez said.
 According to Melendez, they are working on fixing the problem soon but there is uncertainty about whether Dollar General or their landlord have control over the lights.

 “We do apologize because we want to be good neighbors to our customers because they’re very important to our business there,” Melendez said.
 “We have people behind us and we need to respect them.
 If that light is bothering them we need to do what we need to do to adjust that.
 Whether its us or the landlord who will turn it off.”

-According to Presidio County Appraisal District records, the building the Dollar General occupies is owned by a company called ARCDG, LLC and is managed by a Houston-based company called Vereit.
+According to Presidio County Appraisal District records, the building the Dollar General occupies is owned by a company called ARCDG, LLC and is managed by a Phoenix-based company called Vereit.
 The Presidio County Clerk’s office did not have any information on a locally registered business called ARCDG, LLC, and the Dollar General store is the only building in the county the company owns.

 The Texas Department of State also did not have any information on a limited liability corporation called ARCDG.

 Vereit’s company website shows it manages more than 4,000 commercial properties across the United States.
 Vereit manages more than 500 properties in Texas, including more Dollar Generals, Family Dollars and Advance Auto Parts stores, as well as fast food restaurants and several LA Fitness gyms.
 The company outsources its public relations, however, to New York-based Rubenstein Communications.

 The Dollar General’s lease agreement stipulates they have control over the parking lot lights, according to Parke Chapman, a Rubenstein Communications spokesperson who handles public relations for Vereit.

 “It’s really a matter that you would need to take up directly with them,” Chapman said.
 “Vereit is the landlord but they do not have control of the parking lot lights, which are under the tenant’s jurisdiction.